 Laughing at Yourself

 When we laugh at ourselves we heal ourselves.
 It teaches us to accept ourselves with appreciation and NO shame.
-We become Bully-Proof to others attempted insults.
 This is a must view for EVERYONE to inspire, entertain and teach us the value of not only laughing, but appreciating the humorous side of our glorious selves.

 Humor is what helped and still helps these folks survive the horror and tragedy of 9/11 and the Holocaust.
 Their ability to find something amusing in a not-funny time was a gift.
 When any memories resurface, the volume and intensity is turned way down because they found something to laugh about.
 Please remember these are real people who really went through these tragedies.
 Today, they all live a joyful life.